atenearesearchgroup/QCBalgorithm/README.md

 # Improving Query Performance

-This repository provides the implementation of all the experiments for the case studies described in our paper entitled "Improving Query Performance of Data Streaming Applications" [1].
+This repository provides the implementation of all the experiments for the case studies described in our paper entitled "Improving Query Performance on Dynamic Graphs" [1].
 All results of the experiments and the metamodels of the case studies are exposed in our website [2].

 # Case Studies